mathieuprog/eleventy-i18n/README.md

 * Pluralization support
 * Fallback translation support

-For further information on serving pages in different languages and guidance on structuring folders and pages, please consult the official documentation:
+For further information on serving pages in different languages and guidance on structuring folders and pages, consult the official documentation:
 * https://www.11ty.dev/docs/i18n/
 * https://www.11ty.dev/docs/plugins/i18n/

 In essence, this library provides a translation dictionary but does not dictate any specific approaches concerning project structure, language folders, or multilingual URLs.
+However, an approach to organizing files and directories is suggested in the [Organizing files & directories](#organizing-files--directories) section of the Readme.

 ## Installation